 ||5th Impound: $150.00

 Dogs and cats are required by city ordinance to have and wear a city pet license.
-The pet licenses are available at at the Colleyville Police Department, 5201 Riverwalk Drive, or at Colleyville veterinarian offices, for fee of $3.00 annually.
+The pet licenses are available at at the Colleyville Police Department, 5201 Riverwalk Drive, or at Colleyville veterinarian offices.
 You must bring a copy of the animal’s rabies vaccination for a license to be issued and the license must be renewed every year.
 The Police Department is open Monday thru Friday from 8:00 a.m. to 5:00 p.m.

 The Colleyville Rabies Ordinance applies to all dogs, cats, and other household pets four (4) months of age or older.
 Within the city limits, pets shall be immunized against rabies and given a booster one year after the initial vaccination.
 Following the first two vaccinations, dogs, cats, and other household pets may be vaccinated at either one-year or three-year intervals, depending on the type of rabies vaccine used.